 In addition to the above prerequisites, lower-division MIE majors at CSUMB are required to complete MIE 211 Reading, Writing and Critical Thinking for Business I in satisfaction of the first half of the English Communication University Learning Requirement (ULR).
 Lower-division MIE majors at CSUMB and junior college transfers are required to complete MIE 200 Introduction to Business Computing to satisfy the Technology and Information ULR.

-Juniors (or with prior approval second-semester sophomores) that have completed all MIE prerequisites commence an upper-division core course sequence consisting of:
+Juniors (or with prior approval second-semester sophomores) who have completed all MIE prerequisites commence an upper-division core course sequence consisting of:

-- Major ProSeminar (2 credits) development of Individualized Learning Plan and introduction to business - Reading, Writing and Critical Thinking for Business II (4 credits, concurrent with ProSeminar) - Principles of Management (4 credits) - Fundamentals of Marketing (4 credits) - Finance (4 credits including 1 credit for integrated case studies and projects) - Computer Information Systems (4 credits) - Principles of Operations Management (4 credits) - Senior Capstone (4 credits) final Capstone Project and assessment of attainment of MLOs
+- Major ProSeminar (2 credits, concurrent with Reading, Writing and Critical Thinking for Business II) - development of Individualized Learning Plan and introduction to business - Reading, Writing and Critical Thinking for Business II (4 credits, concurrent with Major ProSeminar) - Principles of Management (4 credits) - Fundamentals of Marketing (4 credits) - Finance (4 credits including 1 credit for integrated case studies and projects) - Computer Information Systems (4 credits) - Principles of Operations Management (4 credits) - Senior Capstone (4 credits) final Capstone Project and assessment of attainment of MLOs

-As an integral part of the core curriculum, MIE majors also select courses which provide an opportunity both to attain competency in MIE MLOs other than those above and to satisfy Service Learning, Culture and Equity, and other University Learning Requirements (ULRs).
+As an integral part of the core curriculum, MIE majors also select courses that provide an opportunity both to attain competency in MIE MLOs other than those above and to satisfy Service Learning, Culture and Equity, and other University Learning Requirements (ULRs).